exasol/maven-plugin-integration-testing/README.md

 ### Options

 You can configure the verifier using system properties at runtime.
-BY that you don't need to change your code for example to enable debugging.
+By that you don't need to change your code for example to enable debugging.
 You simply add a command line parameter to the JVM options of the run command in your IDE.
-By that you can also define different run profiles in your IDE (e.g. run with debugging enabled).
+You can also define different run profiles in your IDE (e.g. run with debugging enabled).

 #### Debugging